jden123/JustCli/README.md

 # JustCli
-Fast way to create your command line tool.
+Just a quick way to create your own command line tool.